DylanPatel401/WattWise/docs/Software Requirements Specification (SRS).md

 # Software Requirements Specification (SRS) Document

 ## 1. Introduction
 ### 1.1 Purpose
 The purpose of this document is to outline the requirements for the development of an Energy Usage Analysis System.
-This system will allow users to upload their energy usage data from Central Maine Power (CMP), visualize monthly usage differences, calculate costs, and generate reports for better energy management.
+This system will allow users to upload their energy usage data that they request from Central Maine Power (CMP), visualize monthly usage differences, calculate costs, and generate reports for better energy management.

 ### 1.2 Scope
 The Energy Usage Analysis System will provide a web-based platform where users can:
 - Authenticate and securely log in to their accounts.
-- Upload energy usage data files provided by Central Maine Power (CMP).
+- Upload energy usage data spreadsheet provided by Central Maine Power (CMP).
 - Parse and analyze the uploaded data to visualize monthly usage differences.
 - Calculate costs based on the usage data.
 - Generate detailed reports summarizing usage patterns and potential cost savings opportunities.